TABLE OF CONTENTS

 Flashing the BIOS is just another way of saying updating the BIOS.

-This feature will typically be seen under the ‘Special Features’ section of the spec sheet.
+This feature is typically found under the ‘Special Features’ section of the technical specifications sheet.

-The process of a BIOS Flashback is to simply download the BIOS Update File for your motherboard onto a USB flash drive and insert it into the correct USB Port on your motherboard.
+The process of a BIOS Flashback is rather straightforward: You download the BIOS Update File for your motherboard onto a USB flash drive and insert it into the correct USB Port on your motherboard.

-You can then press the BIOS flash button on your motherboard to begin updating it.
+You can then press the BIOS flash button on your motherboard to update it.